cambridge-cares/TheWorldAvatar/BIMCesiumVisualisation/README.md

             - `Instance` ensures that each individual instance of the family has their own value
         - Placed it under Others for your convenience
     5. Once done, input values into the new custom parameter in the **Family Types** window
+    6. For assets with additional data sources (not in IFC), add "HasAdditionalDataSource" parameter with "Yes" value to ease conversion workflow
 - For the parameters (custom or native) that you are interested to export into an IFC file, follow the steps below
     1. In the export to IFC settings under `Property Sets` tab, checked the user defined property sets
     2. It will browse to a default mapping table, which will guide you on creating one.
 If unavailable, here is a brief structure/format